miseEnPlace-dev/lapr5/_wiki/sprint-a/us23-760/readme.md

 | UC           | ARQSI       |
 | Observations |             |

-## 1.

-## 2. Requirements
+## 1. Requirements

-**"As a Solution Architect, I want a justified and clear diagram of which components will exist in the solution and what their integration interfaces are, indicating the type of information and information structure to be shared."**
+> ### "As a Solution Architect, I want a justified and clear diagram of which components will exist in the solution and what their integration interfaces are, indicating the type of information and information structure to be shared."